Training and development officer: job description

 Training and development vacancies attract strong competition.
 Jobs are advertised by careers services and recruitment agencies, online, in newspapers and publications including People Management and Personnel Today as well as their online equivalents.
 It is advisable to make speculative applications and to apply early for graduate training schemes with larger employers.

 Any degree discipline is acceptable for entry into the profession, although a Chartered Institute of Personnel and Development (CIPD) recognised qualification is often required.
 Business, management and psychology qualifications can be advantageous.
 It may also be possible to enter this career through an apprenticeship scheme.
-General guidance and an apprenticeship search tool can be found on GOV.UK.
 To find out more about how you can get into this career via a school leaver route (eg a school leaver training programme), see the business section of TARGETcareers, our website aimed at school leavers.

 - Able to form good relationships